 It is crucial to fix the company’s basic rationale before designing a good employee benefits package.

-Many of the companies want to offer only the bare minimum benefits package which is made compulsory by law.
-Those policies are typical:
+Many of the companies want to offer only the bare minimum benefit package which is made compulsory by law.

 - Employee State Insurance

 These are typically construction companies, manufacturing, hospitality companies who operate on very low margins and where the resources availability in the market is plenty.

 Benefits Rationale: All other peer groups are offering so we should also offer

 - Group Health Insurance or Group Mediclaim – This covers your Employees and their dependents hospital bills.
 This is probably most discussed and highest in terms of the budget among all other policies

 These three are the most common components of the Employee Benefit Insurance offered by most of the companies in the ITES, IT and financial sectors.